 5.2 Review and Development Process

-The Learning, Teaching and Research Committee will assess the ongoing need for the course, majors and minors, incorporating guidance on the viability of the course from the executive.
+The Learning, Teaching and Research Committee will assess the ongoing need for the course, majors and minors, incorporating guidance on the viability of the course from the Executive Leadership Team.

 Where ongoing need for a course, major or minor is not demonstrated the College will either: